torbiak/torbiak.github.io-hugo/content/post/same_colors_in_terminal_and_vim/index.md

 toc = true
 +++

 In short, I've settled on a dark 4-bit terminal palette that is readable for the default and black background colors and use other techniques to workaround unreadable foreground/background combinations, which are mostly when two relatively light colors are put together.
-I do `:set t_Co = 16` in my vimrc so `colortemplate`-based themes use the terminal palette instead of the absolute 8-bit color model, and use autocommands to modify Vim highlight groups that colorthemes often set to an unreadable combination of my colors.
+I do `:set t_Co=16` in my vimrc so `colortemplate`-based themes use the terminal palette instead of the absolute 8-bit color model, and use autocommands to modify Vim highlight groups that colorthemes often set to an unreadable combination of my colors.

 Warning, I just learned a lot of the stuff in this post, and it's difficult to make definitive statements about terminals due to their long history and multitude of implementations, so I bet I'm kinda wrong or at least not-technically-correct about a lot of this.
 Don't trust me too much.
 Also, I'm writing this from a perspective of using classic Vim on Linux.